 HRMI surveyed human rights experts in Mozambique and analysed the findings.
-Mozambique’s performance over all 12 rights HRMI measured are shown in this radar graph.
+Mozambique’s performance over all 12 rights HRMI measured are shown in this chart below.

-In this chart, each axis represents a right.
-The further from the centre of the circle the country’s score is, the better the performance of the country on that human right.
+In this chart, each row represents a right.
+The higher the country’s score is (longer in row length), the better the performance of the country on that human right.

-The uneven shape of the chart tells us that Mozambique is performing better on some human rights than on others.
-If a country were to get perfect scores, the graph would be a large, complete circle.
+The varying lengths of the rows tells us that Mozambique is performing better on some human rights than on others.
+If a country were to get perfect scores, the chart would show a fully-shaded rectangle.

 The HRMI data site also displays comparisons of different countries.
-The graph below shows how the 13 countries in the HRMI pilot performed in freedom of speech.
+The graph below shows how the 19 countries in the HRMI survey performed in freedom of speech.

-The graph shows that Mozambique’s protection of the right to freedom of expression and opinion is about the same as in Angola, Brazil, Fiji, Kyrgyzstan, and Mexico.
-Mozambique performs significantly better than Kazakhstan and Saudi Arabia, but worse than Australia, Liberia, Nepal, New Zealand and Great Britain.
+The graph shows that Mozambique’s protection of the right to freedom of expression and opinion is about the same as in Mexico, Jordan, Nepal, Venezuela, Brazil and Angola.
+Mozambique performs significantly better than Kazakhstan and Saudi Arabia, but worse than Australia, Liberia, New Zealand and Great Britain.

 When we surveyed human rights experts in each country, we also asked them what kinds of groups of people were particularly at risk of having their rights abused or restricted.